mohadelrezk/GOV-DAF/README.md

 GOV-DAF
 =========

-Government Satisfaction Analysis Framework
+Government Satisfaction Analysis Framework  [Part of Masters Thesis awarded from Alexandria University, Egypt]
-*initial commits (work on progress)

 mongodb installation [one time only]
 --------------------